 IPVanish is proud of its connection speeds too, and rightly so.
 They are also fast and efficient and there is rarely a variation in quality no matter where in the world you or your chosen server are located.

-Their selection of servers actually surpasses ExpressVPN, with more than 40,000 IP Addresses across 750+ servers in more than 60 countries.
+They have more than 40,000 IP Addresses across 1,200+ servers in more than 60 countries.
 This includes many located in both the USA and Canada.